-There was no doubt a collective sigh of relief among some rural residents and naturalists who did not feel strongly for releasing violent animals into their backyard.
+There was no doubt a collective sigh of relief among some who did not feel strongly for releasing violent animals into their backyard.
 Deciding which animals to protect out of personal convenience, however, was the peak of wishy-washyness and a point scrutinized by conservation groups.

 The one-sentence dismissal hid the fact that the chief problem was an issue of public acceptance—grizzlies required vast tracts of public land to hunt and reproduce, as well as, you know, not being shot in the face.